create3000/x_ite/docs/_posts/components/VolumeRendering/EdgeEnhancementVolumeStyle.md

 EdgeEnhancementVolumeStyle specifies edge enhancement for the volume rendering style.

-The EdgeEnhancementVolumeStyle node belongs to the **VolumeRendering** component and its default container field is *renderStyle.* It is available since X3D version 3.3 or later.
+The EdgeEnhancementVolumeStyle node belongs to the **VolumeRendering** component and its default container field is *renderStyle.* It is available from X3D version 3.3 or later.

 ## Hierarchy